Administration of Justice

 - analyze ethical decision making and leadership ability.

-- identify the methods, theories, and concepts associated with the sources of crime data, the emerging patterns of criminal activity, and the costs of crime.
+- examine the methods, theories, and concepts associated with the sources of crime data, the emerging patterns of criminal activity, and the costs of crime.

-- analyze criminological theories used to explain crime and criminality.
+- recognize criminological theories used to explain crime and criminality.

 ADMJ 301 Investigative Report Writing